alexflint/go-arg/README.md

 }
 ```

-Some additional rules apply when working with subcommands:
-* The `subcommand` tag can only be used with fields that are pointers to structs
-* Any struct that contains a subcommand must not contain any positionals
+Note that the `subcommand` tag can only be used with fields that are pointers to structs, and that any struct that contains subcommands cannot also contain positionals.

-This package allows to have a program that accepts subcommands, but also does something else
-when no subcommands are specified.
-If on the other hand you want the program to terminate when no subcommands are specified,
+### Terminating when no subcommands are specified
-the recommended way is:

 ```go
 p := arg.MustParse(&args)